William Osler: Career

-The largest collection of Osler's letters and papers is at the Osler Library of McGill University in Montreal and a collection of his papers is also held at the United States National Library of Medicine in Bethesda, Maryland.
+The largest collection of Osler's letters and papers is at the Osler Library of McGill University in Montreal and a collection is also held at the United States National Library of Medicine in Bethesda, Maryland.

 Assessment

 Perhaps Osler's greatest influence on medicine was to insist that students learn from seeing and talking to patients and the establishment of the medical residency.
 The latter idea spread across the English-speaking world and remains in place today in most teaching hospitals.
 Through this system, physicians in training make up much of a teaching hospital's medical staff.
 The success of his residency system depended, in large part, on its pyramidal structure with many interns, fewer assistant residents and a single chief resident, who originally occupied that position for years.
 While at Hopkins, Osler established the full-time, sleep-in residency system whereby staff physicians lived in the administration building of the hospital.
 As established, the residency was open-ended, and long tenure was the rule.
 Physicians spent as long as seven or eight years as residents, during which time they led a restricted, almost monastic life.

-He wrote in an essay "Books and Men" that "He who studies medicine without books sails an uncharted sea, but he who studies medicine without patients does not go to sea at all."
-His best-known saying was "Listen to your patient, he is telling you the diagnosis", which emphasises the importance of taking a good history.
+He wrote in an essay, "Books and Men", that "He who studies medicine without books sails an uncharted sea, but he who studies medicine without patients does not go to sea at all."
+His best-known saying was "Listen to your patient—he is telling you the diagnosis", which emphasises the importance of taking a good history.

 The contribution to medical education of which he was proudest was his idea of clinical clerkship – having third- and fourth-year students work with patients on the wards.
 He pioneered the practice of bedside teaching, making rounds with a handful of students, demonstrating what one student referred to as his method of "incomparably thorough physical examination."
 Soon after arriving in Baltimore, Osler insisted that his medical students attend at bedside early in their training.
 By their third year they were taking patient histories, performing physicals and doing lab tests examining secretions, blood and excreta.